Induction cooking: Features

 Some cooking techniques available when cooking over a flame are not applicable.
 Persons with artificial pacemakers or other electronic medical implants are usually instructed to avoid sources of magnetic fields.
 Radio receivers near the induction-cooking unit may pick up some electromagnetic interference.
-Because the cooktop is shallow compared to a gas-fired or electrical coil cooking surface, wheelchair access can be improved; the user's legs can fit below the counter height while the user's arms reach over the top.

 Energy lost from gas cooking heats the kitchen, whereas with induction cooking, energy losses are much lower.
 This results in less heating of the kitchen and reduces the required amount of ventilation.
 Gas stoves are a significant source of indoor air pollution.
 Gas cooking efficiencies are lower once waste heat generation is taken into account.
 Especially in restaurants, gas cooking can significantly increase air temperature in localized areas.
 Extra cooling and zoned venting may be needed to adequately condition hot areas without overcooling other areas.
 In a commercial setting, induction cookers do not require safety interlocks between the fuel source and the ventilation, as may be required with gas systems.

 Some units have touch-sensitive controls.
 Some have a memory setting, one per element, to control the time that heat is applied.
 At least one manufacturer makes a "zoneless" induction cooking surface with multiple induction coils.
 This allows up to five pots to be used at once anywhere on the cooking surface, rather than in pre-defined spots.